xorz57/Blog/content/blog/implementing-a-state-machine-in-less-than-100-lines-of-cpp-11.md

 featured = false
 +++

-Explore the full source code on [GitHub](https://github.com/xorz57/StateMachine).
+Implementing a state machine in C++ can seem daunting, but with C++11's features, we can build one in under 100 lines of code.
+In this article, I'll walk you through three implementations of a state machine, each with increasing complexity, and show you how to use them with simple examples.
+You can find the full source code on [GitHub](https://github.com/xorz57/StateMachine).

 ## What is a state machine?